State Entropy Maximization with Random Encoders for Efficient Exploration: Details on DeepMind Control Suite Experiments

-{\bf Implementation details for representation learning baselines . } We highlight key implementation details for state entropy maximization schemes that involve representation learning, i.e., contrastive learning and inverse dynamics prediction, and that employs a pre-trained ImageNet Encoder: \begin{itemize}[topsep=0.5pt,leftmargin=5.5mm] \item \textbf{Contrastive learning. } For state entropy maximization with contrastive learning, following \citet{liu2021unsupervised}, we introduce an auxiliary contrastive learning objective that utilizes representations from a critic encoder, i.e., representations from a critic encoder simultaneously optimized to minimize both critic loss and contrastive loss \cite{srinivas2020curl}.
-Then we compute intrinsic reward $r^{\tt{i}}$ using representations from a critic encoder. \item \textbf{Inverse dynamics prediction. } For state entropy maximization with inverse dynamics prediction, we introduce a separate convolutional encoder with randomly initialized parameters learned to predict actions from two consecutive observations.
+{\bf Implementation details for representation learning baselines . } We highlight key implementation details for state entropy maximization schemes that involve representation learning, i.e., contrastive learning and inverse dynamics prediction, and that employs a pre-trained ImageNet Encoder: \begin{itemize}[topsep=0.5pt,leftmargin=5.5mm] \item \textbf{Contrastive learning. } For state entropy maximization with contrastive learning, we introduce a separate convolutional encoder with randomly initialized parameters learned to minimize contrastive loss \cite{srinivas2020curl}.
+Note that we use the separate encoder to investigate the independent effect of representation learning.
+Then we compute intrinsic reward $r^{\tt{i}}$ using representations obtained by processing observations through this separate encoder. \item \textbf{Inverse dynamics prediction. } For state entropy maximization with inverse dynamics prediction, we introduce a separate convolutional encoder with randomly initialized parameters learned to predict actions from two consecutive observations.
 Specifically, we introduce 2 fully-connected layers with ReLU activations to predict actions on top of encoder representations.
 We remark that this separate encoder is separate from RL.
 Then we compute intrinsic reward $r^{\tt{i}}$ using representations obtained by processing observations through this separate encoder. \item \textbf{Pre-trained ImageNet encoder. } For state entropy maximization with pre-trained ImageNet encoder, we utilize a ResNet-50 \cite{he2016deep} encoder from publicly available torchvision models (\url{https://pytorch.org/vision/0.8/models.html}).
 To compute intrinsic reward $r^{\tt{i}}$, we utilize representations obtained by processing observations through this pre-trained encoder. \item \textbf{Pre-trained ATC encoder. } For state entropy maximization with pre-trained ATC \citep{stooke2020decoupling} encoder, we utilize pre-trained encoders from the authors.
 Specifically, these encoders are pre-trained by contrastive learning on pre-training datasets that contain samples encountered while training a RAD agent on DeepMind Control Suite environments (see \citet{stooke2020decoupling} for more details).
 We use pre-trained parameters from Walker Run, Hopper Stand, and Cheetah Run for RAD + SE w/ ATC on Walker Run Sparse, Hopper Hop, and Cheetah Run Sparse, respectively.
 To compute intrinsic reward $r^{\tt{i}}$, we utilize representations obtained by processing observations through this pre-trained encoder. \end{itemize}